What is a Checking Account?

 • Paper checks

-Each of these methods may be able to help you manage your daily transactions.
-For example, if you want to send money to your friend for helping you move into your new apartment, you can send them an instant payment from the Citi Mobile® App1 without having to go to an ATM or bank branch.
+Some banks also provide access to payment apps for person-to-person payments.
+For instance, if you want to send money to your friend for helping you move into your new apartment, you can send them an instant payment from the Citi Mobile® App1 without having to go to an ATM or bank branch.

 Types of checking accounts